 VIA DE’ TORNABUONI

-The most famous shopping street in Florence, where to find many of the top designer fashion houses in the city.
-With Its beautiful historic buildings, your trip there is not complete without a visit to the Museo Salvatore Ferragamo.
+The most famous shopping street in Florence, where you can find many of the top designer fashion houses in the city.
+With its beautiful historic buildings, your trip there is not complete without a visit to the Museo Salvatore Ferragamo.

 VIA DEI CALZAIUOLI

 it is a popular street filled with high-end to everyday modern stores.
 You’ll find ultra luxury from Chanel to department store shopping at Coin.
 There’s also a Disney store for the kids.
 Furla, a famous Italian brand, is a prime choice for any of you purse lovers!